ballerina-platform/ballerina-lang/cli/ballerina-packerina/src/main/resources/create_cmd_templates/main/Module.md

+Prints "Hello World!" with a main function.
+[//]: # (above is the module summary)

-# Hello World
+# Module Overview

-Prints "hello world" as the output in the command line.
+Prints "Hello World!" as the output to the command line using a main function.